romana1234/ada-template-website/Intro.md

 ## Who produces the movies and what are the most recurrent genres?

 In the table below, the top 10 most movie-producing countries and frequently represented genres are displayed.
-In all of the movie datasets, almost 50% of all films have been produced in the USA or India (out of 147 countries).
+In all of the movie datasets, almost 50% of all movies have been produced in the USA or India (out of 147 countries).
 The genres are more equally distributed.

   |       **Countries**      | **Total number of movies** | **Ratio [%]** | **Cumulative sum [%]** |